Island's Sunrise: Usage

 During the 330 Anti-Trade Rally, in addition to the speeches delivered on stage, the crowd was also taught to sing "Island's Sunrise."
 At 7 p.m., Fire EX., who was set to be the finale of the event, led a massive gathering of 500,000 protesters on Ketagalan Boulevard, singing "Island's Sunrise" and "Goodnight!
 Formosa!"
-Many individuals spontaneously illuminated the scene by using their mobile phones or flashlights, swaying to the rhythm.
-Afterward, Sam Yang expressed his emotions during an appearance on the talk show "News Wawawa," stating, "I was moved to tears as I witnessed the current state of the environment.
-Everyone displayed such tenderness and determination.
-I never anticipated that my music would possess such immense power."
-On the same day, during the support events held in Tokyo, Kyoto, Fukuoka, and New York, the crowd enthusiastically sang "Island's Sunrise," the iconic song representing the Sunflower Student Movement.
+On the same day, during the support events held in Tokyo, Kyoto, Fukuoka, and New York, the crowd also sang "Island's Sunrise".